Proof of space: Concept description

 A proof-of-space is a piece of data that a prover sends to a verifier to prove that the prover has reserved a certain amount of space.
 For practicality, the verification process needs to be efficient, namely, consume a small amount of space and time.
 For security, it should be hard for the prover to pass the verification if it does not actually reserve the claimed amount of space.

 One way of implementing PoS is by using hard-to-pebble graphs.
 The verifier asks the prover to build a labeling of a hard-to-pebble graph.
 The prover commits to the labeling.
 The verifier then asks the prover to open several random locations in the commitment.

 Proof of storage

 A proof of storage (also proof of retrievability, proof of data possession) is related to a proof-of-space, but instead of showing that space is available for solving a puzzle, the prover shows that space is actually used to store a piece of data correctly at the time of proof.

-Cryptocurrencies intended to assign value to store data use some form of this system; examples include Chives, Storj, Sia, Filecoin, and Arweave.

 Proof of capacity

 A proof of capacity is a system where miners are allowed to pre-calculate ("plot") PoW functions and store them onto the HDD.
-The first implementation of proof of capacity was Signum (formerly burstcoin).
+The first implementation of proof of capacity was Burstcoin (now Signum).